 • This video explains whether the VA can reduce or take away a Veteran's Service-Connected Compensation.

-• VA Compensated Work Therapy provides evidence-based vocational rehabilitation for Veterans living with physical and mental disabilities.
-Play this 2.5-minute video to see how this program assists Veterans with job barriers from mental health or physical disabilities.
+• VA Compensated Work Therapy offers vocational rehabilitation for Veterans with disabilities.
+Play a 2.5-minute video to learn more about their services.

 • This overview from SAMHSA discusses how the Social Security Administration views the work activity of a Supplemental Security Income or Social Security Disability Insurance applicant and the many work incentives available to beneficiaries.